catseye/toolshelf/doc/Theory_of_Operation.markdown

 -   Takes a single command-line argument, which is the `toolshelf` directory, and exports it as the `TOOLSHELF` environment variable
--   Puts `$TOOLSHELF/.toolshelf/bin` (where the `toolshelf` executable lives) and `$TOOLSHELF/.bin` (the link farm `toolshelf` will create) onto the shell's executable search path (`$PATH`.)
+-   Puts `$TOOLSHELF/.bin` (the link farm `toolshelf` will create) onto the shell's executable search path (`$PATH`.)
+-   Puts a bunch of other link farms (`.lib`, `.include`, `.pkconfig`, `.python`, `.lua`) on their respective search paths.
--   Defines a shell function called `toolshelf_cd`, which does the following:
+-   Defines a shell function called `toolshelf`, which does the following:
+    -   If the first argument is `cd`, it:
-    -   It runs `toolshelf pwd`, with the arguments that were passed to the `toolshelf_cd` function, in backticks.
+        -   runs `$TOOLSHELF/.toolshelf/bin/toolshelf pwd` with the arguments that were passed after the `cd`
-    -   It attempts to `cd` to the output of `toolshelf pwd`.
+        -   It attempts to change directory to the output of `toolshelf pwd`.
-    -   The `cd` is done in this shell function, because the `toolshelf` executable itself can't affect the user's shell.
-This is why `toolshelf_cd` is a seperate command, and not a sub-command of `toolshelf`.
+        -   This is done in this shell function because the `toolshelf` executable itself can't affect the user's shell.
+    -   If not, it simply runs `$TOOLSHELF/.toolshelf/bin/toolshelf` with the arguments it was passed.

 ### `toolshelf` ###